yunojuno-archive/yunojuno-conversations-test/README.md

 ## Issue

-We would like you to three things:
+We would like you to do three things:

 - Write tests for the code in `js/components/Conversations.js`.
 - Add validation to the form